ssandlin12/ih-final-project/README.md

 ## License

 This project is licensed under the [Insert license] - see the [LICENSE.md](link to your license) file for details

----

-Again, remember to replace placeholders (like links or license type) with your actual information.